Free Shipping on Orders over $49 (Retail Only)Shop Now

 In nearby Boston, Daniel Chase, brother of NECCO wafer inventor Oliver Chase, found a way to print sayings on candy rather than the more cumbersome alternative of the times – wrap the candy in paper with the saying on it.
 A few decades later and the candy took on a heart-shape, known today as the “Sweetheart Candy.”

 Eventually the playing cards, the hearts, and candy came together in a game called “Bridge” where players – usually two sets of couples – played for hours and hours and hours.. starting in the 1920s.
 So long were these games, the players had no time to eat.
 The candy bridge mix was one solution.
 Made of chocolate covered fruits and nuts, it allowed players to eat with one hand and hold the cards with the other including the subject of our Valentine’s Day discussion: the heart.
-Here’s our tribute to one of the bridge mix selections: chocolate-covered raisins:
+Here’s one of our bridge mix selections:

 The illustrious silphium became an image representing fun on greeting cards, boxes, and, of course, candy, its aphrodisiac origins lingering in suggestion only.